zzjc1234/Pre/Complete pre script.md

   1. Joke:
     **Zhouzhao**: This is a picture of a classroom 5 minutes before the class begin.
 Hantian, have you ever experienced this kind of classroom.
     **Hantian**: Yes, everyone sit in the classroom while their minds wandering outside.
 Every students bent their heads, staring at the screen while the lecturer stands on the platform, reading ppt which is full of cliche, propaganda and useless information.
-    **Zhouzhao**: Oh, the students in **Dead Poet Society** seems to similar comment on this kind of class.
+    **Zhouzhao**: Oh, the students in **Dead Poets Society** seem to have similar comment on this kind of class.
 Let's see what they say.

   2. Transition:
-    **Zhouzhao**: However, you may see this kind of classroom (show the pictures eg. students stand on the desk, walk strangely) in the Mr Keating's classroom.
+    **Zhouzhao**: However, you may see a totally different view in Mr Keating's classroom (show the pictures eg. students stand on the desk, walk strangely).
     **Hantian**: It seems really fun.
 I like this kind of classroom.

 - Thesis and Essay Map

-  Today, we are gonna introduce you *Dead Poet Society* -- a master piece in education plot.
+  Today, we are gonna introduce you *Dead Poets Society* -- a master piece in education plot.
 We strongly recommend you to watch this film becuase its reinvention to the traditional education plot, good poems and inspirational themes

 ---